timthepost/libsplinter/docs/README.md

 }
 ```

-Finally, we will need to update `splinter_set_av()` and `splinter_get_av()` to set the first flag instead, and also clear flags / flip the auto vacuum flag to on by default in `splinter_create()`.
+Finally, we will need to update `splinter_set_av()` and `splinter_get_av()` to set
+the first flag instead, and also clear flags / flip the auto vacuum flag to on by
+default in `splinter_create()`.

-This plan just splits use of them down the middle which isn't strictly necessary; I cant' imagine ever needing more than a few flags ever for internal housekeeping use, so the majority (28 - 30) of the rest of them could be implementation-defined pretty safely.
+This plan just splits use of them down the middle which isn't strictly necessary; I
+can't imagine ever needing more than a few flags ever for internal housekeeping use,
+so the majority (28 - 30) of the rest of them could be implementation-defined pretty
+safely.
 It would depend on what the additional need was.

-Either way, you don't need to do anything other than set it to 0 before changing the header over, if you're currently using persistent mode.
+Either way, you don't need to do anything other than set it to 0 before changing the
+header over, if you're currently using persistent mode.

-***If it looks like Splinter needs more than one feature flag***, this is definitely how I'll implement it.
-I'm just not doing it yet as it adds weight to the public header without more than one consumer of the field.
+***If it looks like Splinter needs more than one feature flag***, this is definitely
+how I'll implement it.
+I'm just not doing it yet as it adds weight to the public
+header without more than one consumer of the field.